Online Sunshine Logo

 4. Provide the names, mailing addresses, and telephone numbers of the health care practitioners and medical practice groups with which it contracts to provide services in the facility and instructions on how to contact the practitioners and groups to determine the health insurers and health maintenance organizations with which they participate as network providers or preferred providers.

-(b)1.
-Upon request, and before providing any nonemergency medical services, each licensed facility shall provide in writing or by electronic means a good faith estimate of reasonably anticipated charges by the facility for the treatment of the patient’s or prospective patient’s specific condition.
-The facility must provide the estimate to the patient or prospective patient within 7 business days after the receipt of the request and is not required to adjust the estimate for any potential insurance coverage.
+2(c)1.
+Before providing any nonemergency medical services, each licensed facility shall provide in writing or by electronic means a good faith estimate of reasonably anticipated charges by the facility for the treatment of a patient’s or prospective patient’s specific condition.
+The facility is not required to adjust the estimate for any potential insurance coverage.
+The facility must provide the estimate to the patient’s health insurer, as defined in s.
+627.446(1), and the patient at least 3 business days before the date such service is to be provided, but no later than 1 business day after the date such service is scheduled or, in the case of a service scheduled at least 10 business days in advance, no later than 3 business days after the date the service is scheduled.
+The facility must provide the estimate to the patient no later than 3 business days after the date the patient requests an estimate.
 The estimate may be based on the descriptive service bundles developed by the agency under s.
 408.05(3)(c) unless the patient or prospective patient requests a more personalized and specific estimate that accounts for the specific condition and characteristics of the patient or prospective patient.
-The facility shall inform the patient or prospective patient that he or she may contact his or her health insurer or health maintenance organization for additional information concerning cost-sharing responsibilities.
+The facility shall inform the patient or prospective patient that he or she may contact his or her health insurer for additional information concerning cost-sharing responsibilities.

 2. In the estimate, the facility shall provide to the patient or prospective patient information on the facility’s financial assistance policy, including the application process, payment plans, and discounts and the facility’s charity care policy and collection procedures.